Local Area Headlines

 Adopt a pet today- give a dog or cat a forever home!
 Head over to the Paris Animal Shelter or look for the Lamar County Humane Association in front of Petco on Saturdays.
 And if you have a pet, have them spayed or neutered.

-Dylan’s Drivers provides a safe and reliable service within Lamar County, Texas, by providing free, non-judgemental, confidential rides to individuals who are rendered incapable of or lack access to safe transportation.
-Their hours of operation are Thursday be from 10:00 pm to 12:00 am, Friday and Saturday nights from 10:00 pm until 3:00 am.
+Dylan’s Drivers provides a safe and reliable service within Lamar County, by providing free, non-judgmental, confidential rides to individuals who are rendered incapable of or lack access to safe transportation.
+Their hours of operation are Thursday being from 10:00 pm to 12:00 am, Friday and Saturday nights from 10:00 pm until 3:00 am.
 Call 903.905.4959